ansible/ansible/docsite/latest/rst/playbooks_loops.rst

 .. contents::
    :depth: 2

+Often you'll want to do many things in one task, such as create a lot of users, install a lot of packages, or repeat a polling step until a certain result is reached.

-All about how to use loops in playbooks.
+This chapter is all about how to use loops in playbooks.

 .. _standard_loops: